olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/README.md

 6. **Describe potential community benefits** and explain who might find the work useful.
 7. **Identify appropriate reviewers or collaborators** and explain how their perspectives could improve interpretation and guide responsible sharing.

 These objectives apply across all three tracks.
-Students demonstrate learning through their final presentations and explanations of completed or attempted work; a finished visualization is not required.
+Students demonstrate learning through their final presentations and explanations of completed or attempted work.

 ## Choose a pathway